ga-wdi-lessons/react-intro/readme.md

   * Re-rendering something meant re-rendering everything (or just a lot).
   * That had negative implications on processing power and ultimately user experience, which at times became glitchy and laggy.

-> If you want to get a taste of what React's all about, [here's an introduction from React.js Conf 2015.](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510)
+> If you want to get a taste of what React's all about, [here's an introduction from React.js Conf 2015.](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510).
+Recommend starting around the 8:35 mark, and watching until 16:30 (you can probably skip to 9:30 to 11:57 )

 ### React in MVC